Catholic Church in Burundi: Politics

 At the beginning, close ties existed between the Catholic Church and the Belgium government, but there were complaints from the Catholics that the government was too secular and could do more, nevertheless, they were pleased to have the Belgiums in power rather than the Germans.

 Because the Catholic Church has such a powerful role within the country, during stressful political times has acted either as a balancer or an instigator to mounting tensions.
 A recent example in 2015 is when the then President, Pierre Nkurunziza, agreed to do a third term, when the constitution clearly stated only two terms were allowed.
 The Catholic Church did not shy away in reminding the President this, but he came back naming them "sponsors of terrorism".
 However, following this slander the Church continued to press for peace and solving the conflict without bloodshed.

 In 2018, the Regulation and Conciliation of Religious Confessions was established as a sort of safety measure to make sure religious organizations complied with laws.
 In 2020 however, the Catholic Church chose to resign from partaking in the membership, and instead met with the government for a separate agreement.

 President Evariste Ndayismimiye, who is a Catholic, reached out to the Catholic Bishops in July 2020 to ask for support in government projects.
 While Burundi is formally a secular state, in practice a lot of things are influenced and overseen by the Catholic Church.
 For example, embassy officials regularly meet with Catholic religious leaders in order to discuss improving religious freedom in the country.

+In April 2024, the Bishops of Burundi issued a statement denouning the climate of violence in the country, claiming that "forced disappearances and politically motivated murders make one shudder".

+“The realisation that there are people in our country who are cruelly murdered or abducted and disappear for political reasons or other macabre interests makes one shudder,” they wrote.
+“If a person is arrested by the competent authorities, justice must be administered in accordance with the law; the person must be held in a place that is known and accessible to family members.”

+The bishops also denounced impunity and called on those responsible for the violence to "sheathe their swords again and set about building the nation by adopting ways that respect the dignity of human beings and favour dialogue and consultation".